pfiadeiro/DP-200-201/Azure Databricks.md

 **Job** - A non-interactive mechanism for running a notebook or library either immediately or on a scheduled basis.

-### Architecture of Azure Databricks spark cluster
+## Architecture of Azure Databricks spark cluster

 Apache Spark clusters are groups of computers that are treated as a single computer and handle the execution of commands issued from notebooks.
 Using a master-worker type architecture, clusters allow processing of data to be parallelized across many computers to improve scale and performance.
 They consist of a Spark Driver (master) and worker nodes.
 The driver node sends work to the worker nodes and instructs them to pull data from a specified data source.

 In Databricks, the notebook interface is the driver program.
 This driver program contains the main loop for the program and creates distributed datasets on the cluster, then applies operations (transformations & actions) to those datasets.
 Driver programs access Apache Spark through a SparkSession object regardless of deployment location.

-Microsoft Azure manages the cluster, and auto-scales it as needed based on your usage and the setting used when configuring the cluster.
+Microsoft Azure manages the cluster, and auto-scales it as needed based on usage and the setting used when configuring the cluster.
 Auto-termination can also be enabled, which allows Azure to terminate the cluster after a specified number of minutes of inactivity.

  When creating an Azure Databricks service, a "Databricks appliance" is deployed as an Azure resource in our subscription.
 The "Databricks appliance" is deployed into Azure as a managed resource group containing the Driver and Worker VMs, along with other required resources, including a virtual network, a security group, and a storage account.
 All metadata for the cluster, such as scheduled jobs, is stored in an Azure Database with geo-replication for fault tolerance.

  Internally, Azure Kubernetes Service (AKS) is used to run the Azure Databricks control-plane and data-planes via containers.

-### Architecture of a Spark job
+## Architecture of a Spark job

 Spark is a Distributed computing environment.
 The unit of distribution is a Spark Cluster.
 Every Cluster has a Driver and one or more executors.
 Work submitted to the Cluster is split into as many independent Jobs as needed.
 This is how work is distributed across the Cluster's nodes.
 Jobs are further subdivided into tasks.
 The input to a job is partitioned into one or more partitions.
 These partitions are the unit of work for each slot.
 In between tasks, partitions may need to be re-organized and shared over the network.